-The initial properties of the soil used for the incubation study (Table 1) indicated that the soil was slightly acidic, low in total N, C/N ratio, K, Ca and Mg.
+The initial properties of the soil used for the incubation study (Table 1) indicated that the soil was slightly acidic, low in total N, C/N ratio, K, Ca and Mg (Agboola et al., 1980).
 The soil was adequate in available P, Fe and Mn.
-This indicates that the soil is poor in plant nutrients, thus; it is a medium that the potential of PGB and KPH in releasing plant nutrients could be adequately determined.
+This indicates that the soil is poor in plant nutrients, thus; the soil needs fertilization